“…an ingenious poet, a brilliant performer, a funny person, a serious thinker. Quite simply, extraordinary.”

 “a mesmerizing firebrand, a joyful dyke-feminist preacher.”

-Alix was voted OutMusician of the Year (OutMusic) for most significant contributions to the artist-activist field and has received the “Visionary Award” from the DC Rape Crisis Center for her “exceptional commitment to the promotion of social justice.”
+Alix has been voted OutMusic’s OutMusician of the Year for “most significant contributions to the artist-activist field” and she has received the “Visionary Award” from the DC Rape Crisis Center for her “exceptional commitment to the promotion of social justice.”
 Past honorees include Gloria Steinem, Tori Amos, Patricia Ireland and Sarah Jones.
 Olson has also received a New York Foundation for the Arts fellowship and a Barbara Deming grant.

 Her documentary Left Lane: On the Road with Alix Olson has been featured at international film festivals in New Zealand, Canada, Sweden, Ireland, Israel, France, Australia, Germany, and Hungary, as well as in festivals across the U.S. Left Lane has been the recipient of five awards for Favorite Audience Feature and Favorite Documentary including from the Paris Feminist Film Festival.
 Of her live performances, The Progressive Magazine calls Alix “an electrifying performer who seduces the audience with wit and energy, spinning tales of life on the road between her fiery poems.
 A sharpshooter with theatrical flair, Olson oozes both love and rage.”